Six Months in Santa Monica

 My parents had been married in a Methodist church (in 1953, in Cambridge), and while in Apple Valley occasionally attended a nearby Presbyterian Church (https://www.vvgchurch.com/, still there, now with Korean on its homepage—how the area has changed!).
 I recall that Presbyterian church only because we once met the TV and film stars Roy Rogers and Dale Evans there once, an incident that became an oft-told family story.

 I don’t recall attending church in Santa Monica.
-Perhaps they didn’t bother, knowing the residence there was temporary.
+Perhaps my parents didn’t bother joining one, knowing our residence there was temporary.

-In Reseda my parents found another Presbyterian church, Kirk O’ the Valley (where kirk is Scottish for church, reflecting the Presbyterian church’s origins) and became active in it.
+In Reseda my parents found another Presbyterian church, Kirk O’ the Valley (https://kirkval.org/) and became active in it.
 In particular, my mother sang in the choir regularly, in both of the two Sunday morning services, and in holiday concerts singing Handel’s Messiah.
 I attended Sunday School during the earlier service, which my father attended, and I suppose Sue attended Sunday school as well.
 (But who was home with Lisa and Kevin?
-I don’t recall, and hadn’t ever even thought about it until writing just now, trying to fit together memories with what the timeline of moves and births must have been.)
+I don’t recall, and hadn’t ever even thought about it until writing just now, trying to fit together memories with what the timeline of moves and births must have been.
+Maybe the church had a nursery?)
 After the first service and Sunday school were over, Dad would take Sue and me to a nearby supermarket (Piggly Wiggly, long gone) that had a bakery in the corner, with café tables, and he would buy us each a donut and himself coffee and we would while away the hour until second service was over and we picked up Mom and went home.
 Our weekly Sunday adventure.

 That 1963 flood in the Baldwin Hills, shown live on TV, was for me an impressionable event.
-Water flowed from the broken dam at the top of a hill (in what should be called an upscale black neighborhood, at the time), down residential streets, gradually dragging one house after another away, a force of nature.
+Water flowed from the broken dam at the top of a hill (in what was and still is an upscale black neighborhood) and down residential streets, gradually dragging one house after another away; a force of nature.

 I had also been dimly aware of the Bel Air fire, in November 1961.
 My impression from that event was that a huge fire like that would burn homes to the ground, leaving nothing but their foundations.

 There was one event that happened right on our street, Rhea Avenue.
 One night we woke up to the sounds of fire engines, and the sight of a fire across the street, a few houses down.
 I awoke the next morning thinking to see the entire house burned to the ground – because, that’s what I’d seen happen in the Bel Air fire.
-But no, only the garage at the front of the house had been singed.
-The people there had had a lovingly maintained 1958 Lincoln Continental – an enormous car, see https://www.google.com/search?sxsrf=ALeKk00e5lsJ-eymUd4pD6tHBHkCPrSrCw%3A1602288894256&source=hp&ei=_vyAX6e2DIru-gSLxI-AAQ&q=1958+lincoln+continental&oq=1958+lin&gs_lcp=CgZwc3ktYWIQAxgBMgoIABDJAxAUEIcCMgIIADICCAAyAggAMgIIADICCAAyAggAMgIIADICCAAyAggAOgQIIxAnOggIABDJAxCRAjoFCC4QkQI6CAgAELEDEIMBOgUIABCxAzoOCC4QxwEQrwEQyQMQkQI6BAgAEEM6BQgAEJECOgUIABDJAzoHCAAQFBCHAjoHCCMQ6gIQJzoNCC4QxwEQrwEQ6gIQJzoHCAAQsQMQQzoKCAAQsQMQyQMQQ1CUCFiTRGCZU2gLcAB4AoABhAGIAecVkgEFMTkuMTCYAQCgAQGqAQdnd3Mtd2l6sAEK&sclient=psy-ab – and the car had caught fire, and burned out the garage.
-But only the garage; the house was fine.
+But no, only the garage at the front of the house had been gutted.
+The people there had had a lovingly maintained 1958 Lincoln Continental – an enormous car, see here – and the car had caught fire, and burned out the garage.
+But the house proper was fine.